 CSCF is the designated workforce development board for the Central Florida region led by the Consortium of Local Elected officials who has directed the organization to serve as the fiduciary and administrative entity of federal employment and training resources.
-However, it is not alone in delivering workforce or employment services in the five-county region to both businesses and career seekers.
-There are three state colleges and a university in the region that provide training programs - hard and soft skills - to career seekers and employers.
-There are also numerous private, profit and not-for-profit training organizations that deliver fee-based soft and hard skills training.
-Staffing agencies that provide recruitment of candidates to businesses based on a fee structure are also prevalent.
+Although CSCF is not alone in delivering workforce or employment services in the five-county region to both businesses and career seekers, it is the only organization designated to provide no cost talent solution activities virtually and through designated career centers.